-Two fair-quality cohort studies from the United States reported proximate outcomes of screening women with ABUS.
-One study from an academic medical center compared proximate outcomes among women with >50 percent density (Wolf classification) on recent mammography: 4,076 were screened with mammography alone and 3,418 were women screened during a later period with both mammography and ABUS.68 All imaging was double-read by two radiologists who interpreted all mammograms and ABUS exams with consensus over disagreements.
+Three fair-quality cohort studies from the United States reported proximate outcomes of screening women with ABUS.
+One study from an academic medical center compared proximate outcomes among women with >50 percent density (Wolf classification) on recent mammography: 4,076 were screened with mammography alone and 3,418 were women screened during a later period with both mammography and ABUS.67 All imaging was double-read by two radiologists who interpreted all mammograms and ABUS exams with consensus over disagreements.
 One round of screening results was reported, but no description of the followup protocol, loss to followup, or interval cancers was provided.
 ABUS with mammography identified 12.3 invasive breast cancers per 1,000 exams (95% CI, 8.9 to 16.6) relative to 4.7 invasive breast cancers per 1,000 exams identified in the mammography only group.
-The biopsy rate in the ABUS with mammography group was 1.5 percent; the recall rate for additional imaging was not reported.
+The recall rate in the ABUS with mammography group was 1.5 percent (95% CI, 1.1 to 2.0); the biopsy rate for additional imaging was not reported.
 No data were provided on the number of short interval followup exams recommended.
 Breast cancer stage was reported only for the group undergoing both ABUS and mammography.
 Forty two breast cancers were diagnosed by ABUS, and all were invasive.
-Thirty five (83%) were Stage I, 5 (12.5%) were Stage 2 and 2(5%) were Stage 3.
+Thirty five (83%) were Stage I, five (12.5%) were Stage II and two (5%) were Stage III.
 The interval cancer rate was not reported, though the authors state that patients were followed prospectively for 1 year.
 Loss to followup was not reported.

-A study of diagnostic test characteristics from eight radiology breast screening facilities across the United States reported on a group of 4,419 women (mean age, 53 years) undergoing 6,425 ABUS and mammography exams, of which 4,347 exams (67.7%) were performed on women with BI-RADS c to d breast density.67 Most women underwent concurrent mammography and ABUS, but 468 women alternated mammography with ABUS at six month intervals.
+A fair-quality study of test performance characteristics from eight radiology breast screening facilities across the United States reported on a group of 4,419 women (mean age, 53 years) undergoing 6,425 ABUS and mammography exams, of which 4,347 exams (67.7%) were performed on women with BI-RADS c to d breast density.66 Most women underwent concurrent mammography and ABUS, but 468 women alternated mammography with ABUS at six month intervals.
 Ten percent of participants had a personal history of breast cancer and 30 percent had a family history of breast cancer; 0.1 percent were known BRCA 1/2 mutation carriers.
 Women with large breasts (>7cm compressed breast thickness) were excluded due to "decreased reliability" of ABUS in this group.
-In the overall study population, 57 breast cancers were diagnosed, 23 of which were identified by screening mammography, and 23 of which were only identified by ABUS.
+In the overall study population, 57 breast cancers were diagnosed, 23 of which were identified by screening mammography, and 23 of which were only identified by ABUS for a cancer detection rate of 3.6 per 1,000 exams (95% CI, 2.3 to 5.4).
 Eleven were interval cancers that were not identified by either modality.
 Twenty-two of 23 breast cancers identified solely by ABUS were invasive.
 The stage distribution of cancers detected by ABUS in the entire group was Stage I: 17 (77.2%), Stage II: 4 (18.1%), Stage III: 1 (4.5%).
 Of the 23 breast cancers identified by mammography, 17 were invasive.
 The stage distribution of cancers identified by mammography prior to ABUS was: Stage I: 13 (76.4%), Stage II: 4 (23.5%), Stage III: 1 (5.9%).
-Recall rates for additional imaging were 8.7 percent for ABUS and 4.2 percent for mammography.
+Recall rates for additional imaging were 8.7 percent (95% CI, 8.0 to 9.4) for ABUS and 4.2 percent for mammography.
 Biopsy rates were 1.2 percent for ABUS and 0.9 percent for mammography.
+An important limitation of the study was that the lead author on the study had a majority financial interest in the ABUS technology being studied, and the co-author was also a shareholder.